-There are nomad settlements along the road to the village of Khamlia, and you can learn about their customs and manners, and stop at a lookout point with wonderful views over Erg Chebbi.
-In Khamlia you will be ready for a relaxing cup of tea while you listen to a performance of Gnawa music.
+There are nomad settlements along the road to the village of Khamlia, and you can learn about their customs, and stop at a lookout point with wonderful views over Erg Chebbi.
+In Khamlia you will be ready for a relaxing glass of tea while you listen to a performance of Gnawa music.
 The Gnawa repertoire of religious spirituals and rhythms from the ancestral traditions and folkloric music of black Africans brought to Morocco centuries ago as slaves is celebrated all over the country.

-When you get back to Merzouga, there’ll be time for lunch and a rest before an experienced guide takes you by camel to a nomad-style camp at the foot of the dunes for dinner under the stars and a night in a tent made of camel hair – just like the ones used by nomad families.
+When you get back to Merzouga, there’ll be time for lunch and a rest before an experienced camelier takes you by camel to a nomad-style camp at the foot of the dunes for dinner under the stars and a night in a tent.

 Day 3: Erg Chebbi camp – Merzouga – Todra Gorges – Dadès Gorges

-After an early start to witness the spectacular desert sunrise from the top of a high dune close to the camp, you return by camel to Merzouga to shower and breakfast before leaving the desert for an arid pre-desert landscape of acacia on the way to Rissani to visit the medina and souk, which is particularly lively on market days — Tuesdays, Thursdays and Sundays.
+After an early start to witness the spectacular desert sunrise from the top of a high dune close to the camp, you return to Merzouga or Hassilabied to shower and breakfast before leaving the desert for an arid pre-desert landscape of acacia on the way to Rissani to visit the medina and souk, which is particularly lively on market days — Tuesdays, Thursdays and Sundays.

 From Rissani to the oasis town of Erfoud to check out the local fossils and marble, and then to the date-palm groves of Touroug and Tinejdad.
 An hour later, you’ll reach the breathtaking Todra Gorges, where the Todgha and Dadès rivers have carved out steep canyons with sides up to 400 metres high.
 Before or after lunch here, you’ll be able walk through the gorges and enjoy their incredible beauty.